RoseKavalier/H3Plugins/README.md

 ## Obtaining and using the H3API Headers

 A release for the headers might be updated from time to time, however your best bet is to clone them directly.
-In order to use the headers, add them to a folder of your choice and then add this line:
+In order to use the headers, add them to a folder of your choice and then add this line to your project:
 > #include "{_...relativepath..._}/H3API.h"

 The H3API headers were successfully tested using the 2013, 2015 and 2017 versions of MSVC.